Emmanuel Lewis: Child actor and singer

+Media appearances as an adult

 Lewis appeared as himself on a TV child stars episode of Weakest Link in 2001.
 He was voted off in the third round.
 He had cameo appearances in the 2007 film Kickin' It Old Skool and a 2013 episode of Between Two Ferns with Zach Galifianakis.

 On November 9, 2014, Lewis appeared on Ken Reid's TV Guidance Counselor podcast.
 The episode was recorded live at the Somerville Theatre in Somerville, Massachusetts as part of the 2014 Boston Comedy Festival.
 He appears in Lil Jon & The East Side Boyz's "I Don't Give A F" video, at the 30-second mark.

+Beyond performing

+Emmanuel Lewis has several businesses, including Emmanuel Lewis Entertainment Enterprises, Inc., the production company that was formed during his youth.
+Global Entertainment Media Company and Authentically Organic are two of his other endeavors.

+He is president of the Radio, Music & Film Alliance of Georgia and chairman of the board of the Thomas W. Dortch Jr. Foundation.

 Personal life

-Lewis graduated from Clark Atlanta University in 1997 with a degree in theater arts and settled in the Atlanta area.
-He is president of the Radio, Music & Film Alliance of Georgia and chairman of the board of the Thomas W. Dortch Jr. Foundation.
+Lewis's short stature was a noticeable trait, but he eventually grew to in adulthood.

-Lewis is a practitioner of taekwondo.
+After college in Atlanta, Lewis remained in the area.
+He is a practitioner of taekwondo.
 He is also a Prince Hall Freemason and a member of W.C.
-Thomas Lodge #112 F&AM, PHA in Atlanta, Georgia.
+Thomas Lodge #112 F&AM, PHA in Atlanta.